The tradition of bonfires being set and lit during the midsummer solstice is common throughout Europe.

-In Alicante, this tradition has become a real art form with the bonfires (las hogueras) Midsummer being merged into celebration of the coinciding feast-day of St. John.
+Here, the bonfires (las hogueras) of Midsummer merge into celebration of the coinciding feast-day of St. John.

-After being admired on the streets by locals and visitors alike, the carefully crafted statues of they are sequentially set alight on the 24th June: all, but one.
+After being admired on the streets by locals and visitors alike, the carefully crafted statues placed around the city are sequentially set alight on the evening of the 24th June: all, but one.

 As the funds for building the statues is borne by the local community committees, the prizes awarded can significantly offset their next year’s construction budget.

-The most successful community to date has been Benalúa, with notable wins also by Ciudad de Asís, Carolinas Altas, Mercado Central, Alfonso el Sabio and Hernán Cortés.
+The most successful community to date has been Benalúa, with notable wins also by Ciudad de Asís, and the communities of Carolinas Altas, Mercado Central, Alfonso el Sabio and Hernán Cortés.

 The Alicante Hogueras are an opportunity to profile issues or personalities of the times, writ large in caricature figures where the smallest details are all a contributing factor to the story being told by the statue.